 - Evading strikes Muay thai / Kick boxing basics

 - Knee, elbow combinations and sweeps

 - Stand up techniques

-Best Fighting styles is up to you
+Best Fighting styles for you

 The styles above are only some of my best fighting styles there are few more but, this gives you a starting point to decide if you are going to start a martial art and what you need to be looking for and take in consideration.
 What may suit you will not necessarily suit someone else.

 Final thoughts for the best fighting styles for beginners